Skip to main content

 You should take the chance to create a KDE Identity account that you can use to access KDE's Gitlab instance where all KDE code resides, Invent.
 Take a look at Infrastructure: Gitlab to learn more about this.

-For convenience, we can enable a feature that will later become useful when we start pushing code to a repository branch:
+For convenience, you can enable a feature that will become useful when starting to push code to GitLab:

 git config --global push.autoSetupRemote true